 The recent Household, Income and Labour Dynamics in Australia (HILDA) survey, has revealed that the Aussie spend an average of 4.5 hours a week travelling to and from work.
 That’s a rise of 23 per cent in just under two decades!

 The new findings are a stark reminder of the struggles that Aussies face on a daily basis, with commuting times impacting their job satisfaction and general well-being.
 It’s clear that the stress-busting tonic needed to relieve the horrors of the modern commute is flexible work arrangements.

 With many of us now travelling over 40 minutes to work, suffering through the morning commute has got many considering if its all worth it.

 Our time is precious.
-So when we look at all the demands on us, pets, family, sporting commitments or life long learning, you can see why people want to shorten time spent travelling.
+So when we look at all the demands on us, pets, family, sporting commitments or lifelong learning, we can see why people want to shorten the time spent travelling.
 But, it’s not just impacting our people, but also an employer’s ability to attract and retain top talent.

-Moreover, in the report, Gen Z claimed poor work-life balance was their top reason for leaving a job, meanwhile a further 34% of people said they wanted flexible working arrangements.
+Moreover, in the report, Gen Z claimed poor work-life balance was their top reason for leaving a job, meanwhile, a further 34% of people said they wanted flexible working arrangements.

 This might mean staff coming in early and leaving early to beat the rush or setting up working from home days.
 Research has consistently proven that flexible work arrangements improve employee happiness and productivity.